CodeSrinu/Career-Advisor/PROGRESS_SUMMARY.md

 ## Conclusion

-The Career Advisor platform has a solid foundation with the core infrastructure and demo components in place.
-The remaining work focuses on implementing the full functionality of the psychology quiz, domain exploration, skill assessment, and learning path system.
+The Career Advisor platform has made significant progress with the core infrastructure, full psychology quiz implementation, and frontend-backend connection in place.
+The psychology quiz is now fully functional and connected to the backend recommendation engine, which generates real-time domain matches and persona identification.
+The remaining work focuses on implementing the domain exploration features, skill assessment, and learning path system.
 With focused effort over the next few days, we can create a compelling MVP that demonstrates the platform's value in helping users discover and pursue their ideal career paths.